 - Grand Challenges Research Scholar Collaborative: A call for nominations, including self-nominations, to participate in a research collaborative for an extended period--a concentrated investment of time with an interdisciplinary cohort that will provide an opportunity to explore new research directions and strategies and develop a collaborative plan of action for exciting major initiatives focused on one of the spotlighted Grand Challenges (or their intersection).
 Nominations and applications are due March 1, 2017.

 The opportunities in 2017–18 will focus on the challenges of Assuring Clean Water and Sustainable Ecosystems or Fostering Just and Equitable Communities—or an integration of the two.
-These challenges are two of the five interrelated Grand Challenges identified through a campus-wide process last year to advance the research goals of Driving Tomorrow.
+These challenges are two of the five interrelated Grand Challenges areas identified as priorities through a campus-wide process last year to advance the research goals of Driving Tomorrow.

 Future years will spotlight the other three Grand Challenges where we have identified exceptional strengths and can build on the expertise of our faculty: Advancing Health through Tailored Solutions, Enhancing Individual and Community Capacity for a Changing World, and Feeding the World Sustainably.